IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 Then, run `npm test` again.

 `npm test` will watch files and automatically re-run when the test case or rules are changed.

+## Run local server with local browser extension

+* Build rule server.
+In `rule-server` run `npm run build`.
+* Start rule server.
+In `rule-server/dist` run `node main`.
+* Build extension.
+In `accessibility-checker-extension` run `npm run build:watch:local`.
+* Add the extension in the `accessibility-checker-extension/dist` directory to Chrome.
+It will have the `(local)` label on the DevTools tab.

+Note: Rule changes are not automatically rebuilt.
+You will have to kill the rule server (Ctrl+C) and then rebuild, rerun.
+The extension may need to be refreshed to reload the rules.